littlehongman/Database-Implementation/A1/README.md

 ## Unsolved
 1. How to update LRU by page pointer <br>
    (if not pinned, how to update LRU order)
+2. Node destructor and LRU destructor are implemented, but the Node destructor will not call delete on Page*, so the Page* will not be deleted when the Node is deleted. <br>
+   (Potential memory leak)

 ## UnFinished
 1. Destructor of BufferManager